• Skip to primary navigation

 Beer poured into the flour mixture of beer pizza dough.

-If you’re using a KitchenAid, attach the dough hook and knead on speed two for about five minutes.
 For those kneading by hand, flour your countertop or a pastry board and place the ball of dough on top.
 Now fold the dough ball in half and press down with the heels of your hands.
-Give the dough ball a quarter turn and repeat until the dough is elastic and tacky.
-This should take about seven minutes but judge by the state of the dough.
+Give the dough ball a quarter turn and repeat until the dough is elastic and tacky like mentioned above.
+This should take about seven minutes, but judge by the state of the dough.

-How to Hand Stretch Pizza Dough
+How to Hand Stretch Dough

-We start by using the beds of our fingers rather than our fingertips to press into the dough, working our way to the edge.
-Don’t press your fingers too much in the center.
+Don't press your fingers too much in the center.
 We really want to focus on working away from the center to the edge for a better structure.
-Otherwise, we’ll break down the middle of the crust and end up with limp pizza.
+Otherwise, we'll break down the middle of the crust and end up with limp pizza.
+If you'd like to see this in action, please refer to the video in the blog post.

-As we stretch the dough, we can also pick it up on the edge and let the rest of the dough hang down.
+As we stretch the beer pizza dough, we can also pick it up on the edge and let the rest of the dough hang down.
 That allows gravity to work its magic.
 We keep moving our hands along the edge to uniformly stretch the dough.
-Our dough is perfectly hand stretched once it hits 10 inches in diameter.
-You could keep going and stretch the beer pizza dough to 12 inches, but I find there’s more structure to the crust if you keep it to 10 inches.
-If any holes form in the dough, just pinch them back together.
+The process is similar to turning a steering wheel.

-We add our toppings, brush the edge of the crust with an egg wash and place the pizza on our stone that’s been preheating in a 500-degree oven.
-If you’re using parchment paper on the back of a baking sheet, I like to pull out the oven rack so that the baking sheet is even with the pizza stone, grab the edge of the parchment paper and smoothly glide the pizza over to the pizza stone and then bake it for two minutes.
+If using parchment paper on the back of a baking sheet, I like to pull out the oven rack so that the baking sheet is even with the pizza stone, grab the edge of the parchment paper and smoothly glide the pizza over to the pizza stone and then bake it for two minutes.

 After two minutes, we remove the parchment paper by holding the edge of the crust with an oven mitt while sliding out the parchment paper with the other hand.
 Parchment paper can catch on fire, and we’re using a blazingly hot oven, so we don’t want the parchment paper spending too much time in there.